Aamon-Magnusson/AamonDwm/readme.md

 chmod +x CopyFiles/sutostart.sh
 cp CopyFiles/autostart.sh ~/.dwm/
 cp CopyFiles/dunstrc ~/.config/dunst/
+# the following two lines must also be applied in an aplication like lxappearance
+cp CopyFiles/AamonGTK3 ~/.themes/ -r cp CopyFiles/AamonIcons ~/.icons/ -r cp CopyFiles/Backgrounds ~/Desktop/ -r
 ```

 This is very much a work in progress so check in frequently as lots may change.

-For a basic display of the keybindings hit SUPER + o.
-(It'll show in dmenu)
+For a basic display of the keybindings hit SUPER + O. (It'll show in dmenu)

 When putting this config on to a system make sure to change the directories in the config.h defines.
 This is also a good time to change any programs that one would like to use.